joewalker/gcli/docs/writing-commands.md

         $ tar create foo.tar.gz -z .
         $ tar extract foo.tar.gz -z .

+  There may be commands (like tar) which have enough history behind them that we shouldn't force everyone to re-learn a new syntax.
+The can be achieved by having a single string parameter and parsing the input in the command)

 - Avoid errors.
 We try to avoid the user having to start again with a command due to some problem.
 The majority of problems are simple typos which we can